1

 Universe becomes entirely inhomgeneous ...”

-In Andreï Linde’s version of 1983, called Chaotic Inflation,
+Andreï Linde’s 1983 version, called Chaotic Inflation,

-we have ‘little bangs’ inflating themselves, at random, all over the
+has "little bangs" inflating themselves, at random, all over the

 place.
 Each with independent initial conditions; some expand into